anton-k/monads-for-drummers/README.md

 fmap (\x -> x ++ x) getLine
 ~~~

-Yuo can try it right in the ghci!
+You can try it right in ghci!

-I hope you get the idea and you won't get lost in the forest Applicatives, Functors and Monads.
+I hope you get the idea and you won't get lost in the forest of Applicatives, Functors and Monads.
 Happy Haskelling!